+If you're looking for an escape from the everyday routine, bring your partner or spouse and head to the edge of the Triangle.
+It's the perfect place to relax, unwind, and be yourself, with plenty of cafes, bars, boutiques, festivals, and outdoor activities.
 If you favor destinations with lots of terrific food, a rich arts and music scene, or a variety of recreational opportunities, Orange County, N.C., deserves your consideration.
 Nestled in the rolling hills of the Carolina piedmont, this progressive community appeals to every vacationer’s taste—and is one of the most welcoming sections of the state.

 “We’ve had many friends from out of state joke that we live in ‘Appalachia’,” notes Hillsborough resident Steven Petrow, Washington Post columnist and author.
 “Of course, once they visit, they realize they’re 100-percent wrong—and that Orange County is home to James Beard Award-winning restaurants; UNC, the oldest public university in the U.S.; and a host of this country’s best writers—Allan Gurganus, Lee Smith, Daniel Wallace and so many more.
 Oh, and it’s a county where gays and lesbians are right at home with everyone else.
 That’s true equality.”

-(From 1995 to 2004, Carrboro was led by Mike Nelson, the first openly gay candidate elected mayor in North Carolina.
+From 1995 to 2004, Carrboro was led by Mike Nelson, the first openly gay candidate elected mayor in North Carolina.
 “I always feel welcome anywhere I go in Carrboro or Chapel Hill—and this was the case before I became mayor!—and able to talk openly about my family and my life.
 This is not the case in many communities, and we recognize that we are so fortunate to feel so welcome and a part of the community here.

 Here's a sampling of some of the things

 Visit the New South

 Whether you’re ambling along our scenic downtown streets or rambling through the wooded hills, you’ll find yourself in a unique Southern community.
-“It epitomizes ‘The New South’,” says Jen Jones, director of communications for EqualityNC.
+“It epitomizes ‘The New South’,” says Jen Jones, who is a former director of communications for EqualityNC.
 “It’s a place of the future that welcomes diversity, embraces inclusivity, and is a gateway for native Tar Heels, wayward travelers and new transplants alike.
 Chapel Hill-Carrboro remains one of the most LGBTQ-friendly areas in North Carolina and across the South.”